spiral/docs/odm/basics.md

 ## ODM Component, Basics
-Spiral ODM component has some similaries to [ORM engine] (/orm/basics.md) as they both based on [**DataEntity**] (/components/entity.md) model and [Behaviour Schemas] (/schemas.md).
-However ODM removes termin "relation" and replaces it with classical [compositions and aggregations] (https://en.wikipedia.org/wiki/Object_composition) temninalogy.
-In addition, ODM classes support inheritance and also can be embedded into ORM as JSON objects.
+The Spiral ODM component has some similaries to the [ORM engine] (/orm/basics.md) as they are both based on the [**DataEntity**] (/components/entity.md) model and [Behaviour Schemas] (/schemas.md).
+However, the ODM removes the  term "relation" and replaces it with the classical [compositions and aggregations] (https://en.wikipedia.org/wiki/Object_composition) definition.
+In addition, the ODM classes support inheritance and can also can be embedded into ORM as JSON objects.

-ODM component was mainly designed to work with MongoDB database including support of atomic operations, however `DocumentEntity` class and it's compositions can be used outside of Mongo scope to create OOP data representation of various structures (XML files, API responses, etc).
+The ODM component was designed mainly to work with a MongoDB database and include support for atomic operations.
+However, the `DocumentEntity` class and it's compositions can be used outside of Mongo to create the OOP data representation for various structures (XML files, API responses, etc).

-Spiral ODM does not use entity cache like in ORM, instead you are given with "streaming like" functionality which can be used to process huge massives of data using Document models.
+The Spiral ODM does not use entity cache like in ORM.
+Instead it uses "streaming like" functionality which can be used to process huge amounts of data using Document models.

-Check extened usage about DocumentEntity, Compompositions, Aggreagations and Inheritance [here] (oop.md).
+Check extended usage for DocumentEntity, Compompositions, Aggreagations and Inheritance [here] (oop.md).

 ## Mongo Connection and Databases
-As in case with ORM you are not required to spend fortune of time to configuring ODM component, the only thing you have to make sure (in case if you want to store your data in MongoDB) is that mongo connection is properly set, to do that simply check configuration file "odm.php" located inside your "application/config" directory:
+With ORM, you are not required to spend a ton of time trying to configure your ODM component.
+The only thing you have to make sure of (if you want to store your data in MongoDB) is that the Mongo connection is properly set.
+To ensure that, simply check the configuration file "odm.php" located inside your "applicatio/config" directory:

 ```php
 'default'   => 'default',